UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/matei.radu2105/index.md

 ### Week 6 - 12 May
  - created index.md
  - made a prototype of the KiCad schematic
+ - starting to experiment with cardboard boxes and other things that could be used as a cover for the wiring and the hardware
 ### Week 7 - 19 May
  - ordered the physical pieces
  - assembled them on a breadboard
+ - didn't find my LCD as a KiCad component, not even with Mouser's site, so made my own custom LCD using KiCad
  - finalized KiCad schematic
 ### Week 20 - 26 May